arvigeus/AZ-204/Knowledge Check/App Service.md

 ---

-md: Describe fornt ends and workers in App Service?
+md: Describe front ends and workers in App Service?
 What is their networking behavior in different App Service Plans?

 <!-- Front ends: Handle incoming HTTP(S) requests; Workers: host customer workload.
 Free and Shared: multi-tenant (shared) workers.
 Basic+ use dedicated workers.
 Standard runs on the same worker. -->